-CBO estimates the total on-budget effect of the pension and health care provisions in H.R.
-4341 would be an increase in offsetting receipts of \$3.1 billion in 2006, \$9.7 billion a.
-Starting in July 2006, CBO assumes that payments of FEHB premiums for Postal Service retirees would be paid out of the Postal Service Retiree Health Benefits Fund instead of being paid directly by the Postal Service as under current law.
-The bill would have no effect on spending by the FEHB program for health benefits for Postal Service annuitants.

-over the 2006-2009 period, and \$24.1 billion over the 2006-2014 period.
-That increase in on-budget collections would come from increased transfers (off-budget outlays) coming from the USPS.
+CBO estimates the on-budget effect of the pension and health care provisions in H.R.
+22 would be a net increase in offsetting receipts of \$2.9 billion in 2006, \$15.8 billion over the 2006-2010 period, and \$35.7 billion over the 2006-2015 period.
+That increase in on-budget collections (i.e., reduction in direct spending) would come from increased transfers (off-budget outlays) coming from the USPS.
 (The off-budget effects are discussed in the following section.)

 Civil Service Retirement Contributions.
 H.R.
-4341 would change the way the Postal Service finances retirement benefits for current and retired employees.
+22 would change the way the Postal Service finances retirement benefits for current and retired employees.
 Starting in October 2005, the bill would transfer financial responsibility for military service credits earned by Postal Service employees and retirees participating in CSRS from the Postal Service to the Department of the Treasury.
 Military service credits represent time served in the U.S. military that is credited toward benefits under the civilian retirement system.
 Most federal agencies are not responsible for the cost to the pension system of the military service credits incurred by their CSRS employees, but P.L.
 108-18 transferred responsibility for military service credits from the Treasury to the Postal Service beginning in June 2004.

-The Office of Personnel Management (OPM) estimates that transferring responsibility for military service credits from the Postal Service back to the Treasury would cause the Postal Service to have overfunded its obligation to CSRS by about \$19.4 billion through September 2005.2 Consequently, under H.R.
-4341 the Postal Service would no longer be obligated to make either agency contributions or any further annual amortization payments for CSRS.
+The Office of Personnel Management (OPM) estimates that transferring responsibility for military service credits from the Postal Service back to the Treasury would cause the Postal Service to have overfunded its obligation to CSRS by about \$20.3 billion through September 2005.2 Consequently, under H.R.
+22 the Postal Service would no longer be obligated to make either agency contributions or any further annual amortization payments for CSRS.
 (Employee contributions would continue at 7 percent of basic pay and retirement benefits under CSRS would not change.)

 Spending by the Postal Service-including amounts paid into other federal accounts-is considered off-budget spending.
 However, the Civil Service Retirement and Disability Fund (CSRDF) is an on-budget account, so the amounts the CSRDF collects from the Postal Service are on-budget offsetting receipts.
 Reducing payments the Postal Service makes to the CSRDF would result in a reduction in off-budget spending and a reduction in on-budget offsetting receipts.
-CBO estimates transferring responsibility for military service credits, and the attendant reduction in CSRS contributions such a change would bring, would reduce on-budget receipts by \$2 billion in 2006 and \$13.5 billion over the 2006-2014 period.
-Although the Treasury Department would then be responsible for the costs associated with those pension liabilities under the bill, the Treasury payment and receipt by CSRDF are both on-budget intragovernmental transactions.
-That is, the bill would replace one intragovernmental transfer with another.
-Instead of a transfer from the off-budget Postal Service to the on-budget CSRDF, there would be a transfer from the Treasury to the CSRDF.
+CBO estimates transferring responsibility for military service credits, and the attendant reduction in CSRS contributions such a change would bring, would reduce on-budget receipts by \$1.8 billion in 2006 and \$11.7 billion over the 2006-2015 period.
+Although the Treasury Department would then be responsible for the costs associated with those pension liabilities under the bill, the Treasury payment and receipt by CSRDF are both